metio/terraform-provider-k8s/docs/data-sources/elasticache_services_k8s_aws_snapshot_v1alpha1_manifest.md

 Optional:

 - `cache_cluster_id` (String) The identifier of an existing cluster.
-The snapshot is created from this cluster.
+The snapshot is created from thiscluster.
 - `kms_key_id` (String) The ID of the KMS key used to encrypt the snapshot.
 - `replication_group_id` (String) The identifier of an existing replication group.
-The snapshot is created from this replication group.
+The snapshot is createdfrom this replication group.
 - `source_snapshot_name` (String) The name of an existing snapshot from which to make a copy.
 - `tags` (Attributes List) A list of tags to be added to this resource.
 A tag is a key-value pair.
-A tag key must be accompanied by a tag value, although null is accepted. (see [below for nested schema](#nestedatt--spec--tags))
+Atag key must be accompanied by a tag value, although null is accepted. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--tags"></a>
 ### Nested Schema for `spec.tags`